RiadOliveira/Tradelous-mobile/README.md

 - [React Native](https://reactnative.dev/)
 - [TypeScript](https://www.typescriptlang.org/) </br></br>

-<h2 id="install&run">:computer: Install & Run</h2>
+<h2 id="install&run">:iphone: Install & Run</h2>

 <ul>
   <li id="prerequisites"><h3>Prerequisites</h3></li>

   Before you start, it will be necessary to install those tools on your machine: [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/).
-Also, you will need the backend of this app installed and running on your machine, which is explained how to do on this repository: [Tradelous Backend](https://github.com/RiadOliveira/Tradelous-backend)
+Also, you will need the backend of this app installed and running on your machine, which is explained how to do on this repository: [Tradelous Backend](https://github.com/RiadOliveira/Tradelous-backend).

   <li id="running"><h3>Running the app</h3></li>